scientifichackers/react-pages/README.md

 That's it!<br>
-React Pages will pick-up the "my_page" page from "my_project" project and do the necessary work to transpire react JSX.
+React Pages will pick-up the "my_page" page from "my_project" project and do the necessary work to transpile react JSX.

 ### Django Context